gruns/blagoblag/content/drafts/intro-to-threat-modeling.rst

 * Phishing my credentials to Github, CloudFlare, or Heroku
 * Attacking a vulnerability in a software component of the blog
-* Owning my laptop (breaking this down into constituent vectors is an excersise for the reader)
+* Owning my laptop (breaking this down into constituent vectors is an exercise for the reader)

 Attacks such as compromising Github, CloudFlare, or Heroku are not included